-- Drug use: Using or abusing drug can put you at an elevated risk for strokes.
-Cocaine, for example, causes the blood vessels to spasm tight which may block the flow of oxygen and blood in the brain, causing a stroke.
+- Drug use: Using or abusing drugs can put you at an elevated risk for strokes.
+Cocaine, for example, causes the blood vessels to spasm tight, which may block the flow of oxygen and blood in the brain, causing a stroke.

 - Vaping: The chemicals in vapes cause blood inflammation which could lead to a stroke.

-By knowing the risk factors, young people can work to prevent or control before they get to a worse and more severe condition.
+By knowing the risk factors, young people can work to prevent or control them before they get to a worse or more severe condition.